hashobject/blog.hashobject.com/resources/posts/20140120-5-tech-videos-collections.md

 ## Shots of Awe

-[Jason Silva](https://twitter.com/JasonSilva)'s work was a mindblowing discovery for me.
+[Jason Silva](https://twitter.com/JasonSilva)'s work was a mind blowing discovery for me.
 Futurism, philosophy, life questions wrapped in short, high-quality (picture, sound) videos.
-Absolutely lowed it and can watch each video several times.
+Absolutely loved it and can watch each video several times.
 The density of information is so high in his works!
 Definitely recommend
 [Shots of Awe](http://testtube.com/shotsofawe).

 ## Conclusion